Asian and Middle Eastern Languages and Literatures (DAMELL)

 - AMEL 17: Discourse, Culture and Identity in Asia and the Middle East

-- Courses numbered 61, 62, 63 literature-in-translation courses that introduce students to various topics and themes in Arabic, Chinese, Japanese, Hebrew, and Korean literatures and cultures.
+- Courses numbered 61, 62, and 63 are literature-in-translation courses that introduce students to various topics and themes in Arabic, Chinese, Japanese, and Hebrew literatures and cultures.
 They do not have prerequisites.

 Advice for the First-Year Student Who Plans on Pursuing Studies in DAMELL